dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 part 'some/other/file.dart';
 {% endprettify %}

-Then the part file should look like:
+Then the part file should use the library file's URI string:

 {:.good}
 <?code-excerpt "some/other/file.dart"?>